 My interpretation of this is that your operating principles should be simple rules you strive to follow every day.
 Rue was able to convey raw emotion and pride for his ability to be kind to all those around him and it was clear that was one of the reasons he has been able to have such a long and meaningful career.
 Rue also recognized that we as humans may not be perfect and it requires constant work to strive towards these operating principles.

 The final keynote was Melanie Cook, the Chief Operating Officer of GE Appliances, a Haier Company.
 She stressed:

 External purpose and involvement can improve career achievements and make life more fun.

 By having other activities to participate in besides work, you are able to derive more purpose from your life than you can when working alone.
 Volunteering your time, helping out with your child’s schoolwork, or traveling can give life purpose beyond any career.

 I don’t believe I have left a conference feeling this inspired with concrete takeaways that I could instantly implement in my daily life.
-Since WIM, I have started writing in a gratitude journal and have started to draft up my very own operating principles.
+Since Women in Manufacturing, I have started writing in a gratitude journal and have started to draft up my very own operating principles.
 I already have next years SUMMIT Conference bookmarked in my calendar and look forward to continuing to participate in this event every year.